 The compressors are comprised of a variable speed, two-stage compressor with Calnetix Technologies’ Powerflux™ oil-free magnetic bearings and a Calnetix Magnaforce™ high-speed permanent magnet motor.
-The systems are projected to save 1,000 barrels of oils per year per ship, all with no change in the system’s weight or seawater chiller capacity.
+The marine chiller systems are projected to save 1,000 barrels of oils per year per ship, all with no change in the system’s weight or seawater chiller capacity.

 In addition, the Navy chilled water plants provide mission-critical cooling to weapons as well as command and control systems in addition to crew comfort.
-As these systems advance to include high-energy radars and directed energy weapons, the cooling demand along with acquisition, fuel and life cycle cost will increase dramatically.
+As these chiller systems advance to include high-energy radars and directed energy weapons, the cooling demand along with acquisition, fuel and life cycle cost will increase dramatically.

 Navy chillers also must be very robust and operate for 35-50 years in extreme environments, such as weapons-effect shock, ship heavy-weather vibration and Arctic as well as tropic conditions.
 The high-efficiency compressors being built under the Navy’s initiative will be able to work under these circumstances while also providing space, weight, power, cost and environmental benefits.

-The new chiller systems with variable speed motor capabilities and magnetic bearings are proving to be 200 percent more effective than the existing systems for the following reasons:
+The new marine chiller systems with variable speed motor capabilities and magnetic bearings are proving to be 200 percent more effective than the existing systems for the following reasons:

 The compressor system successfully passed Navy MIL-STD-167 vibration and MIL-S-901D shock testing requirements in 2013.
 Production units will undergo further testing in 2015 in preparation for the first ship installation in 2016.